 Benefits of starting a business in France

 - You can start a small business, as an individual enterprise or Enterprise individuelle (EI) or also known as a sole proprietorship.
 It is relatively easy to set up and is quite popular for new entrepreneurs.
-This type of business structure is called micro entrepreneurs or previously known as auto entrepreneur.
-It’s quite well known as it has a different tax status that is more favorable than other business structures such as the private limited company.
+This type of business structure is called micro-entrepreneurs or previously known as auto-entrepreneur.
+It’s quite well known as it has a different tax status that is more favorable than other business structures such as the private limited company registration process France.

-- France also has a good high education system which is capable of producing highly qualified workforce.
+- France also has a good high education system that is capable of producing a highly qualified workforce.

 - Excellent infrastructure – France has a very good infrastructure system in place.
-It also has a high speed rail network and also has one of the fastest trains in Europe, the TGV (Trains a Grand Vitesse).
-It has excellent inter connectivity between cities in France and also to other main cities in Europe.
+It also has a high-speed rail network and also has one of the fastest trains in Europe, the TGV (Trains a Grande Vitesse).
+It has excellent interconnectivity between cities in France and also to other main cities in Europe.

 Besides a good rail network, France also has an extensive road system.
 It has approximately one million kilometers of roads in the country.